ryscott5/eparTextTools/README.md

 This tookit provides a set of resources for analyzing textual documents using the R programming language for the conduct of portfolio analysis and review.
 The tools rely on text mining, natural language processing, and machine learning programs developed by other R users and as such heavily relies on code developed by other packages.
 Thus, it may be thought of as a set of tools enabling portfolio analysis rather than a new package for conduct of text analysis.

-To run this document, clone the repository to a local directory and set the directory as your working directory.
+To run this document, clone the repository to a local directory.
+To do this, first set up an ssh key with rstudio by going to tools...global options...git/svn...create ssh key and registering the key with your github account.
+Then, go to file...new projects...version control and enter the ssh site for the github page (the clone link).
 Alternatively, you download a zip file of the repository and open the .Rproject file.
 This document is stored as readme.md with coding in chunks.

+The program depends on a few software installations, notably "antiword" or "tika" and "Apache openNLP".
+To install these on a mac, one can use homebrew and run the command "brew install antiword".
+Installing openNLP requires updating the Java JRE file on your make.
+This can also be done via homebrew on a mac.

+The document reading code is designed to be able to use the tika library, though this is disabled by default.

 ##Useful Links
-[Guide to R and Github](http://r-pkgs.had.co.nz/git.html) [tm packages](https://cran.r-project.org/web/packages/tm/vignettes/tm.pdf) [ggplot2 guide](http://ggplot2.org/)
+[Guide to R and Github](http://r-pkgs.had.co.nz/git.html)

+[tm packages](https://cran.r-project.org/web/packages/tm/vignettes/tm.pdf)

+[ggplot2 guide](http://ggplot2.org/)

 ##Extracting Text